 Proper presentation is always the expectation while you are a representative of ALCS.
 Appropriate clothing fits well, is not tight or constricting, meets the traditional norms of modesty, meets the level of safety required for ones job and does not contain graphic or profane images.
-Employees are expected to 33 be free from disruptive odor at all times.
+Employees are expected to be free from disruptive odor at all times.
 A list of clothes that may be deemed inappropriate is as follows (please note this is not an all inclusive list):

 - Denim clothing (Blue jeans allowed on last Friday of month, with \$5 donation to senior class)

 - Leggings / yoga pants (Leggings allowed under a skirt or dress)

 - T-shirts without collar (Except for Fridays with ALCS t-shirts)

 - Shorts

 - Hats / knit caps / bonnet

 - No flip flops

+- No sandals

+- No Open toe shoes

+- No crocks

+- No Slides

 - Sweatpants or sweatshirts

 - Spaghetti strap tops

 - Backless or shoulder-less shirts or dresses

 - Tight or ill-fitting clothing

 - Any top that shows excessive cleavage

 - Skirts need to be no shorter than 3 inches above the knee

 - ALCS Gear or college gear worn only on Fridays with professional bottoms